Sienci-Labs/Resources/gsender/ytsb-gs-additional-features.md

 ## Job Stats and CNC Maintenance

-Curious to know how many jobs you’ve completed, how many hours you’ve put on your machine or what maintenance you should be focusing on?
-Find this information in the 'Job History & Stats' section of Settings.
-Here you will find 3 tabs; Statistics, Job Table, and Maintenance.
+Curious to know how many jobs you’ve completed, how many hours you’ve put on your machine, what maintenance you should be focusing on or what recent errors/alarms you've had?
+Find this information in the **Stats tab**.
+Here you will find 5 sub-tabs; Overview, Jobs, Maintenance, Alarms and About.

 ![](/_images/_gsender/_features/gs_fe_stats-gif.gif){.aligncenter .size-full}

-### Statistics
+### Overview

-The statistics tab has a dropdown menu that allows you to select between Overall Stats, Jobs Per Com Port (each com port is a different machine), and Run Time Per Com Port.
-These selections will show your statistics for total, average and longest runtime along with total, completed and cancelled jobs.
+The Overview tab has a dashboard, that provides some *high level *info on each sub-section  These selections will show your statistics for total, average and longest runtime along with total, completed and cancelled jobs.

-### Job Table
+### Recent Jobs

 The Job Table tab provides a simplified breakdown of each job, including the file name, duration of the job, number of lines in the job, the start date/time and completion status.
 This chart can be filtered by hitting the column header, or expanded to show more entries.

-### Maintenance
+### Upcoming Maintenance

 In the Maintenance tab, you will see preset tasks with an hourly countdown range, to remind you when a maintenance task is due to be performed.
 These times pull directly from the runtime of your jobs and allow you to mark them as complete to reset the timers.
 Once the task is in range, the maintenance is due, once past the range, the task becomes critical to address.

 You can also add your own reminders, time due range and description to this section, to really make it your own.

-## Firmware Tool
+### Alarms & Errors

-Any board you have will come pre-installed with CNC firmware, along with the custom EEPROM settings for that machine, so typically you won’t need to access the ‘Firmware’ tool.
-If you choose to use this tool, it can give you access to many of your machines "behind-the-scenes" settings for tweaking or modding your setup.
-Open it by clicking the ‘Firmware’ tool at the top of the screen.
+### Get Help

 ### Unsupported CNCs